HariSekhon/Knowledge-Base/eks.md

 ```shell
 aws eks describe-insight --cluster-name "$EKS_CLUSTER" --id "$INSIGHT_ID"  # from the last command output
 ```

+See the [Kubernetes Upgrades](kubernetes-upgrades.md) page for easier to use tools with nicer outputs like Pluto.

 ### Upgrade Control Plane - Master Nodes